 Looking at fee per hour value, the psychotherapist provides good value when compared with the ten to fifteen minutes at the GP surgery or the half hour with say, the physiotherapist.
 However, you usually won’t be coming back on a weekly basis over a long period of time to either of those specialists.

 Health insurance companies are not standard in how they cover therapy fees or indeed which professionals they cover.
 Their customers can’t always choose.
 The different approaches to mental health by psychology, psychiatry and psychotherapy is beyond the scope of this brief article, but a simple differentiation centres around ‘who knows’.
 When patients are referred to psychiatry or clinical psychology, they are evaluated using assessments and psychometric testing such that the psychiatrist or psychologist tells the patient what they think is wrong.
-With 'root cause' psychotherapy, it’s the patient or client who really knows but is unable to access the information.
+With 'root cause' psychotherapy, I defer to psychoanalyst Wilfred Bion's view that it’s the patient or client who really 'knows' but is unable to access the information.
 Accessing the information with the help of a psychotherapist takes time and immeasurable time at that, unless the issue is very specific.
 Psychotherapists don’t prescribe medication and are often referred patients from general practice and psychiatry, not only to treat patients but to help them wean off medication in due course.
 Pasternack states that: